Giovanni Domenico Cassini: Astronomer

 Cassini was also the first to make successful measurements of longitude by the method suggested by Galileo, using eclipses of the Galilean satellites as a clock.

 In 1683, Cassini presented the correct explanation of the phenomenon of zodiacal light.
 Zodiacal light is a faint glow that extends away from the Sun in the ecliptic plane of the sky, caused by dusty objects in interplanetary space.

 Cassini is also credited with introducing Indian Astronomy to Europe.
 In 1688, the French envoy to Siam (Thailand), Simon de la Loubère, returned to Paris with an obscure manuscript relating to the astronomical traditions of that country, along with a French translation.
 The Siamese Manuscript, as it is now called, somehow fell into Cassini's hands.
 He was intrigued enough by it to spend considerable time and effort deciphering its cryptic contents, also determining on the way that the document originated in India.
-His explication of the manuscript appeared in La Loubère's book on the Kingdom of Siam in 1691,.
+His explication of the manuscript appeared in La Loubère's book on the Kingdom of Siam in 1691.

 Astrologer

 Attracted to the heavens in his youth, his first interest was in astrology.
-While young he read widely on the subject of astrology, and soon was very knowledgeable about it; this extensive knowledge of astrology led to his first appointment as an astronomer.
+While young he read widely on the subject, and soon was very knowledgeable about it; this extensive knowledge of astrology led to his first appointment as an astronomer.
 Later in life he focused almost exclusively on astronomy and all but denounced astrology as he became increasingly involved in the Scientific Revolution.

 In 1645 the Marquis Cornelio Malvasia, a senator of Bologna with a great interest in astrology, invited Cassini to Bologna and offered him a position in the Panzano Observatory, which he was constructing at that time.
 Most of their time was spent calculating newer, better, and more accurate ephemerides for astrological purposes using the rapidly advancing astronomical methods and tools of the day.